zitadel/zitadel/docs/docs/concepts/architecture/software.md

 ##### Events

 ZITADEL handles events in two ways.
-Events that should be procesed in near real time are processed by a in memory pub sub system.
+Events that should be processed in near real time are processed by a in memory pub sub system.
-Some events hand be handeld in background processing for which the spooler is responsible.
+Some events hand be handled in background processing for which the spooler is responsible.

 **Pub Sub**

 The pub sub system job is it to keep a query view up-to-date by feeding a constant stream of events to the projections.
 Our pub sub system built into ZITADEL works by placing events into an in memory queue for its subscribers.
 There is no need for specific guarantees from the pub sub system.
 Since the SOR is the ES everything can be retried without loss of data.
-In case of an error an event can be reaplied in two ways:
+In case of an error an event can be reapplied in two ways:

 - The next event might trigger the projection to apply the whole difference
 - The spooler takes care of background cleanups in a scheduled fashion

-> The decision to incorporate an internal pub sub system with no need for specific guarantees is a delibarate choice.
+> The decision to incorporate an internal pub sub system with no need for specific guarantees is a deliberate choice.
-> We believe that the toll of operating an additional external service like a MQ system negativerly affects the ease of use of ZITADEL as well as its availability guarantees.
+> We believe that the toll of operating an additional external service like a MQ system negatively affects the ease of use of ZITADEL as well as its availability guarantees.
 > One of the authors of ZITADEL did his thesis to test this approach against established MQ systems.

 **Spooler**

-The spoolers job is it to keep a query view up-to-date or at least look that it does not have a too big lag behind the eventstore.
+The spoolers job is it to keep a query view up-to-date or at least look that it does not have a too big lag behind the Event Store.
 Each query view has its own spooler who is responsible to look for the events who are relevant to generate the query view.
 It does this by triggering the relevant projection.
 Spoolers are especially necessary where someone can query datasets instead of single ids.